tim-harding/neophyte/README.md

   scroll_speed = 2,
   -- Increase or decrease the distance from the baseline for underlines. underline_offset = 1,
+  -- For transparent window effects, use this to set the default background color.
+  -- This is because most colorschemes in transparent mode unset the background, -- which normally defaults to the terminal background, but we don't have that here.
+  -- You must also pass --transparent as a command-line argument to see the effect.
+  -- Channel values are in the range 0-255. bg_override = {
+    r = 48,
+    g = 52,
+    b = 70,
+    a = 128,
+  },
 })

 -- Alternatively, the guifont option is supported: